 I wouldn’t really recommend a trip to Koh Samet to single male travelers keen on partying and hitting on Thai chicks.
 But if you are out for a romantic two nights three days stay with your girlfriend it’s quite nice and you don’t get distracted with too many bar girls.
 It’s not like there isn’t any nightlife on Koh Samet, there are a couple of night clubs, plenty of beach bars and even a typical beer bar.
 But it’s still very few of these places and the girls’ quality doesn’t really make you wish you came alone.

-So again, I think two or three days on Samed are just right but if I stayed any longer than that I’m sure I would get bored.
-You can rent a motorcycle and see all the beaches and view points within one day.
-The going rates are 200-300 Baht per 24 hours if you rent it in the main village near the port, otherwise on the beaches the rates are higher like 100 Baht for one hour, 200 Baht for 3 hours, 300 Baht for 12 hours and 400 Baht for 24 hours.
+So again, I think two or three days on Samed are just right, but if I stayed any longer than that I’m sure I would get bored.
+You can rent a motorbike and see all the beaches and view points within one day.
+The going rates are 200-300 Baht per 24 hours if you rent it in the main village near the pier, otherwise on the beaches the rates are higher like 100 Baht for one hour, 200 Baht for 3 hours, 300 Baht for 12 hours and 400 Baht for 24 hours.

 Hat Sai Kaew & Ao Phai